Selected Completed Projects

 Visit our gallery of photos here.

-Construction of the Menouet Bridge Project finished in early 2009, connecting tens of thousands of villagers to a nearby city and increasing their access to markets.
-From the beginning, the community tackled this project alone, without government funds and support or without a major contracting company involved.
+The Menouet Bridge now connects tens of thousands of villagers to a nearby city, increasing their access to markets.
+For years the community tackled this project alone, without government funds and support or without a major contracting company involved.
 We were alerted to this project by a Peace Corps Volunteer and were immediately inspired by the energy and commitment of the community.
 Once we jumped on board, the U.S. Embassy and British High Commission followed.
 The project management committee, composed of community and traditional leaders from the villages, worked to maintain communication and coordinate effective collaboration between the different parties.
 Many members of the community waded deep into the waters of the river to build this bridge, working through rain and through many nights over the course of the months it took to complete the project.